-HCNUM-TC by vendor RFC
+HCNUM-TC device MIB details by RFC

 HCNUM-TC file content